FelixStau/windvane/README.md

 A lively exchange of experiences takes place in the German-speaking sailing forum.
 You can also participate in English.

+If you like to help or consider this project useful, please donate.
+Thanks for your support!

 [![Donate](Pictures/Donate.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5QZJZBM252F2L)

 ## Technical characteristics